 In the coming years, it will be interesting to see how the Modi Government will optimise the potential use of culture as a diplomatic tool to influence other countries and leverage Indian cultural diplomacy as a bargaining capital to further promote India’s global image.

-Dr. Mukesh Kumar Srivastava is working at Indian Council of Social Science Research (ICSSR), New Delhi, India.
+Dr. Mukesh Kumar Srivastava has worked at Indian Council for Cultural Relations (ICCR) (Ministry of External Affairs), New Delhi; Indian Council of Social Science Research (ICSSR), New Delhi and Rambhau Mhalgi Prabodhini (RMP).